eclipse-lmos/website/docs/getting_started.md

 You will see that the weather-agent has responded.

-## Deploy LMOS on your Kubernetes cluster
+## Deploy LMOS on Your Kubernetes Cluster

 This guides provides instructions to install `lmos-operator` and `lmos-runtime` on your Kubernetes cluster.